redcygni/Physics-Simulations/README.md

 1. Background Information
-2. Libraries I've used:
-     1. Pygame
         For every simulation attached, I will include in the ReadMe:
           1. A list of libraries/modules used
           2. A screenshot from the simulation
           3. Credit (when necessary)

 2. Planet Simulation